Puente del Congosto

 Puente del Congosto is a municipality located in the province of Salamanca, Castile and León, Spain.
 It is part of the Comarca de Guijuelo and the subcomarca of Alto Tormes, and falls under the jurisdiction of the judicial district of Béjar.

 In 2019, the Governing Council of the Junta of Castile and León declared the Castillo de los Dávila and the medieval fortified bridge over the River Tormes a Site of Cultural Interest, under the designation of Historic Ensemble (Conjunto Histórico).
 This recognition was due to their strategic role as a key crossing point for livestock along the Cañada Real Soriana Occidental during the transhumance route to Extremadura.

-As of 2024 the municipality has a population of 225 inhabitants.
+In 2024 the municipality had a population of 225 inhabitants.

 Toponymy

 The narrow arch (“Arco Angosto”) of the medieval bridge at Puente del Congosto spans the River Tormes, from which the village takes its name.
 In the background, the village is visible, along with the New Bridge and, beyond them, Mount Berrueco.

 The name Puente del Congosto (Bridge of the Congosto) is apocopic from Puente del Arco Angosto (Bridge of the Narrow Arch).
 It references the bridge over the river Tormes on the road between Ávila and Ciudad Rodrigo.
 The bridge had a memorable narrow arch, from which only a side wall exists in the present days.